keenbytes/octo-linter/docs/add_rule.md

 ```

 #### Lint method
-To distinguish lint error from other error, it is called a `Glitch`, and instance of `glitch.Glitch` must be send to the `chErrors` channel.
+To distinguish linting issues from internal errors, use `glitch.Glitch` instances and send them to the `chErrors` channel.

-To write that method, just use any of the existing ones.
-Check the default configuration file in `internal/linter/dotgithub.yml` and find one that is similar (again, check the ConfigName section for the three different scenarios).
+Use existing rules as a reference.
+Locate a similar rule in the configuration file (`internal/linter/dotgithub.yml`) and review its implementation.

 #### Validate method
-Depending on the value, use any of the existing code as a template.
+Use existing rules as templates depending on the type and complexity of the configuration value.

 ### Configuration file
-New rule must be added to the default configuration file found in the `internal/linter/dotgithub.yml`.
+Your rule must be added to the default configuration file: `internal/linter/dotgithub.yml`.
+This defines default values and enables the rule by default.

 ### Link configuration key with rule struct
-When octo-linter parses configuration file, it needs to create instantiate rule structs from it.
-Hence, every configuration key must correspond to a specific
-rule.
-This is done by a loop that is generated with `gen.go` file.
+When octo-linter parses the configuration file, it must map each configuration key to a rule struct.
+This is done using the registry generated in `gen.go`.

-Going back to the three scenarios (though it can be more) described in the ConfigName method section, here are corresponding snippets of code for that.
+Refer back to the three `ConfigName` method patterns.
+Below are the corresponding `gen.go` entries:

+1. Single Rule
 ```go
 			"dependencies__action_referenced_step_output_must_exist": {
 				N: "dependencies.ActionReferencedStepOutputExists",
 			},
 ```

+2. Multiple Keys for File Types
 ```go

 			"dependencies__action_referenced_input_must_exists": {